The Perfect Ending

 "We won the regular season.
 They won the playoff, and we met in the (national) championship game," DU coach Jim Montgomery said.
 "It speaks volumes about our conference and about the two teams headed for the collision course in the final game."

-Saturday night, two great hockey pieced together a masterful end to a season-long crescendo.
+Saturday night, two great hockey teams pieced together a masterful end to a season-long crescendo.
 Neither DU nor UMD will forget what happened at the United Center Saturday night.
-Because of their performances, neither will the rest of us.
+Because of their performances, neither any of us.